Ejb503/systemprompt-mcp-core/README.md

 A specialized Model Context Protocol (MCP) server that enables you to create, manage, and extend AI agents through a powerful prompt and tool management system.
 This server integrates with [systemprompt.io](https://systemprompt.io) to provide seamless creation, management, and versioning of system prompts through MCP.
 It works in conjunction with the [multimodal-mcp-client](https://github.com/Ejb503/multimodal-mcp-client) to provide a complete voice-powered AI workflow solution.

 An API KEY is required to use this server.
+This is currently free, although this may change in the future.
 You can get one [here](https://systemprompt.io/console).

 ## Required Client